l1qu1c1ty/Music_Player/README.md

 -------------------------------------------------------
 Sound Player method does not support music pause.
 -------------------------------------------------------
-The exact location of the music appears in the Playlist
+The exact location of the music appears in the Playlist.
 -------------------------------------------------------